Last Updated on 10/27/20 by Rose Palmer

 - Not as easy to see other sights in the Nikko area – need to take an area bus to get to them

-- A day in Nikko, either as a tour or traveling independently from Tokyo, was doable, but I think that staying longer would provide a greater appreciation for the many sights in the area.
+- A Nikko day trip, either as a tour or traveling independently from Tokyo, was doable, but I think that staying longer would provide a greater appreciation for the many sights in the area.
 I suggest spending the night in Nikko so you can visit Toshogu as soon as it opens in the morning, before the crowds arrive.
 Getting an early start would also provide more time to visit all the World Heritage sights in detail.
 Once Toshogu gets crowded, move on to the other shrines and temples which do not seem to be quite as popular or as busy.

 - Visit Toshogu during the week if you can, and not on the weekends when it gets very busy, especially during fall foliage season in mid November.

 - Stay two or three nights and two full days in Nikko.
 Spend the second day visiting the Tamozawa Imperial Villa, the Nikko Botanical Gardens, Lake Chuzenji, Kegon Falls, Ryuzu Waterfall or other sights in the area that interest you.
-Consider staying in and enjoying the hot spring town of Chuzenjiko Onsen on the shores of Lake Chuzenji, about a 30 minute bus ride from central NIkko.
+Consider staying in and enjoying the hot spring town of Chuzenjiko Onsen on the shores of Lake Chuzenji, about a 30 minute bus ride from central Nikko.

 Thanks for visiting.